torvalds/linux/Documentation/filesystems/adfs.rst

 		the RISC OS file type will be added.
 Default 0.
   ============  ======================================================

-Mapping of ADFS permissions to Linux permissions
+Mapping of ADFS permissions to GNU/Linux permissions
 ------------------------------------------------

   ADFS permissions consist of the following: